December 2, 2020 | Marcos Stubrin

 Brands from the past

 Nespresso and Keurig, the queen and the king of coffee pods innovation, are the perfect examples.
-They can boast of their commercial flourished success constituting 34% of the entire coffee sales (Euromonitor, 2014).
+They can boast about their commercial flourished success constituting 34% of the entire coffee sales (Euromonitor, 2014).
 However:

 In 2017 “the price of convenience”, which ended up with 44% of Nespresso Pods into the landfills.
-Every coffee pod you enjoy takes from 150 to 500 years to breakdown.
+Every coffee pod you enjoy takes from 150 to 500 years to break down.

-Every time Keurig writes the word recyclable on their page there is an asterisk next to it that leads to the phrase “Please check locally.
+Every time Keurig writes the word "recyclable" on their page, there is an asterisk next to it that leads to the phrase "Please check locally.
 Not recycled in all communities.”